 \section{Abstract}

-Training high-performing Small Language Models (SLMs) remains costly, even with knowledge distillation and pruning from larger teacher models.
-Existing work often faces three key challenges: (1) information loss from hard pruning, (2) inefficient alignment of representations, and (3) underutilization of informative activations, particularly from Feed-Forward Networks (FFNs).
+Training high-performing Small Language Models (SLMs) remains computationally expensive, even with knowledge distillation and pruning from larger teacher models.
+Existing approaches often face three key challenges: (1) information loss from hard pruning, (2) inefficient alignment of representations, and (3) underutilization of informative activations, particularly from Feed-Forward Networks (FFNs).
 To address these challenges, we introduce \textbf{Low-Rank Clone (LRC)}, an efficient pre-training method that constructs SLMs aspiring to behavioral equivalence with strong teacher models.
 LRC trains a set of low-rank projection matrices that jointly enable soft pruning by compressing teacher weights, and activation clone by aligning student activations, including FFN signals, with those of the teacher.
 This unified design maximizes knowledge transfer while removing the need for explicit alignment modules.
-Extensive experiments with open-source teachers (e.g., Llama-3.2-3B-Instruct, Qwen2.5-3B/7B-Instruct) show that LRC matches or surpasses state-of-the-art models trained on trillions of tokens--while using only 20B tokens, achieving over \textbf{1,000$\times$} training efficiency.
-Our codes and model checkpoints are available at \href{https://github.com/CURRENTF/LowRankClone}{\texttt{GitHub}} and \href{https://huggingface.co/collections/JitaiHao/low-rank-clone-lrc-6828389e96a93f1d4219dfaf}{\texttt{Huggingface}}.
+Extensive experiments with open-source teachers such as Llama-3.2-3B-Instruct and Qwen2.5-3B/7B-Instruct show that LRC matches or surpasses the performance of state-of-the-art models trained on trillions of tokens--using only 20B tokens, achieving over \textbf{1,000$\times$} greater training efficiency.
+Our codes and model checkpoints are available at \href{https://github.com/CURRENTF/LowRankClone}{\texttt{Github}} and \href{https://huggingface.co/JitaiHao/LRC-4B-Base}{\texttt{Huggingface}}.